Stripping Away American Freedom: A Call to Action

 |

-by The Loveshade Family
+by Alden Loveshade

 (this was initially posted online as being by Reverend Loveshade, which at the time was an alias used by more than one person.)